The World-Saving Reason Men Should Wear Shorts to Work

 This began to change through the first half of the twentieth century.
 According to Susan Scafidi, founder and director of the Fashion Law Institute at Fordham, the strictness of pants protocol began to falter in part because of the advent of air conditioning.
 It seems the cool indoor climes made long pants comfortable everywhere, and so, especially if a boy was toilet-trained, they could be worn just as easily by a kid well before he merited any particular responsibility.
 The knee (or ankle) no longer marked a male’s standing.

 Through and beyond the mid-century, men wearing shorts gained in popularity and acceptance, but never breached office-level respectability, even as the notion of literal big-boy pants faded.
-Why ?
-A gain, consider the air-conditioner.
-The average American businessman works in offices set to temperatures designated to his body and attire — emphasis on his.
+Why?
+Again, consider the air-conditioner.
+American businessman works in offices set to temperatures designated to his body and attire — emphasis on his.
 As a recent Nature Climate Change report explained, indoor climate regulations were based on an outdated “thermal comfort model that was developed in the 1960s… based on an average male.”
 It continued to explain that the original study’s miscalculations on women’s metabolisms “may cause buildings to be intrinsically non-energy-efficient in providing comfort to females,” a problem worsened by the fact that women’s officewear has nearly always included exposed limbs.
 In this light, American working men come off not as refined, but coddled.

 Excessive cooling comes at a cost for not just the businesses paying energy bills.
 Air-conditioning is self-compounding.
 Warm temperatures lead people to use air conditioning; air conditioning requires vast amounts of energy and often use pollutive coolants that raze the ozone; the temperatures get warmer (not just in the long-term but also immediately); people, now accustomed to a certain cool, use more air conditioning — at work, at their home and, in between, their cars or subway trains.
 This has become particularly true in the United States, which, according to a 2012 report by The Guardian, consumes more energy for A/C than the rest of the world combined.